Costeer/Gruvbox-Material-Themes/README.md

 This is also compatible with the [firefox gnome theme](https://github.com/rafaelmardojai/firefox-gnome-theme)

 **How to install**
-1) Download the .json
+1) Download the .json.

-3) Open Gradience and click on the brush symbole
+3) Open Gradience and click on the brush symbole.

-5) Click on "manage presets"
+5) Click on "manage presets".

-7) click on import
+7) Click on import.

-9) navigate to the GruvboxMaterial Dark.jsom file
+9) Navigate to the GruvboxMaterial Dark.jsom file.

-11) Click Select
+11) Click Select.

 **Enjoy the Preset**